Making A Modern Case For .45

 If I had to run 9mm in the line of duty, I have recently fallen in love with the FN 509 LE Tactical pistol.
 Though I have no qualms shooting a Glock 17 or Walther PPQ or even a Walther P99AS (the first striker pistol I truly fell in love with).
 And as much as I loathe the .40 S&W, if I had to run it I would have no qualms picking up an M&P40 and running 180gr Winchester Ranger-Ts on duty and 165gr PDX1s for conceal carry.
 There’s something out there for everyone and while people love to go back and forth, at the end of the day what matters is that you train on it and understand its limitations.
 Firearms are subjective after all, everyone varies in what they find comfortable, what their circumstances are, and what they need out of a gun.

 The person who made this doesn’t realize that Samuel L. Jackson is in fact using a 9mm in Pulp Fiction.
-That’s the Star Spanish knockoff 1911, which are chambered in 9mm.
+That’s the Star Spanish clone of a 1911, which are chambered in 9mm.

 For further reading, I’m NOT going to link the tons of dry academic material on ballistics research.
 Those do exist, and believe me I’ve ‘sperged out reading them.
 Instead I’m going to simply link to where you can buy Wilson Combat ammo.
 Because it’s good shit and those people deserve your business.
 I’m too poor for Wilson Combat guns, but I’ll stan their ammo all day.